editeodoro/Bbarolo/docs/source/installing.rst

 If you use `Homebrew <https://brew.sh/>`_ package manager for MacOSX, there is a simpler way of compiling and installing the code::

     > wget https://raw.github.com/editeodoro/Bbarolo/master/bbarolo.rb .
-    > brew install [--devel] bbarolo.rb
+    > brew install [--HEAD] bbarolo.rb

 The first command downloads a ruby installing script, the second command installs BBarolo in /usr/local/Cellar/bbarolo and symlinks the executable to /usr/local/bin.
 Homebrew takes care of all dependencies.
 After installation, you will be able to run the code from any directory just by typing ``BBarolo``.
-The optional argument ``--devel`` install the latest non-stable version rather than the stable release.
+The optional argument ``--HEAD`` install the latest non-stable version rather than the stable release.

 To uninstall BBarolo::